beratt087/php-database-class/README.md

     // get a data with where condition
     $data = $db->table('accounts')->where('id', '1')->first();

+    // data will be return as stdClass
+    // for access data: $data->age;

     // update data (returns affected row count)
     $data = $db->table('accounts')->update([
         'age' => 21